Pennsylvania Racketeering Lawyer

 What Type Of RICO Charges Are You Facing?

 Under RICO, any member of an organization who commits two or more specified crimes in a 10-year period may be charged with racketeering.

 - Any acts that violate state laws against murder, kidnapping, gambling, arson, bribery, extortion, dealing in obscene matter or dealing in a controlled substance

 - Acts that violate certain provisions of the federal criminal code, including those related to bribery, counterfeiting, embezzlement, mail and wire fraud, bank fraud, obstruction of justice, weapons trafficking, and slavery

 - Violations of the Immigration and Nationality Act

 - Acts of terrorism

 RICO charges often involve long, intrusive investigations that allow federal investigators to collect evidence and begin building a case.
-Our firm counters those efforts by performing our own parallel investigation, anticipating the prosecution's arguments and crafting a strategic defense that shines light on the prosecution's weaknesses.
+Our racketeering lawyer counters those efforts by performing our own parallel investigation, anticipating the prosecution's arguments and crafting a strategic defense that shines light on the prosecution's weaknesses.